 My Approach to Helping

 Getting started with therapy can be really hard.
 Sometimes our lives are really busy and we have many items on the to-do list.
-A lot of times, our mental health can be a last priority.
-We live in a culture that doesn\'t value our mental health, as much as other aspects of our well-being.
-If you are interested in taking back your mental health (and other areas)- I would like to help.
+A lot of times, our mental health can be the last priority.
+We live in a culture that doesn't value our mental health, as much as other aspects of our well-being.
+If you are interested in taking back your mental health and wellness (and other areas)- I would like to help.

-As your therapist, I like to explore what\'s working for you and what isn\'t, expand coping skills, and examine your level of fulfillment and contentment you find in your life.
-This is your life and I want to help you make the most of it- whatever that means for you!
+As your therapist, I like to explore what's working for you and what isn't, expand coping skills, and examine the level of fulfillment and contentment you find in your life.
+I want to help you make the most of our days- whatever that means for you!

 More Info About My Practice

 I am 100% virtual at this time.
 I assume that will change eventually, but I do not have any definitive answers about the timing.
 And can discuss this in more detail during the first session or consultation.

 My Role as a Therapist